-- A technology developer seeking a better understanding of the Internet public-policy landscape to help drive proactive technology design.
-The IEEE Internet Initiative brings technologists into Internet public-policy discussions, boosting their awareness of issues and processes and increasing their influence.
+Technology developers seeking a better understanding of the internet public-policy landscape to help drive proactive technology design.
+The IEEE Internet Initiative brings technologists into internet public-policy discussions, boosting their awareness of issues and processes and increasing their influence.

-- A policy expert seeking reliable technical guidance to make informed Internet public-policy decisions.
+Policy experts seeking reliable technical guidance to make informed internet public-policy decisions.
 IEEE is uniquely suited as a neutral, credible forum that can help ensure trustworthy technology solutions and best practices in Internet policymaking.

-This event follows the IEEE End-to-End Trust and Security Workshop for the Internet of Things being held on 4 February 2016.
+This event follows the IEEE End-to-End Trust and Security Workshop for the Internet of Things that was held on 4 February 2016.

 Review and comparison of previous ETAP Forum outputs and discoveries

 |Synthesize and refine selection of highest priority issues

 |Breakout Session — Delve deeper into highest priority issues

 |Report-outs from breakout teams